 Come play select pieces from Tielman Susato's 1551 Dutch Song Books with titles like (translated) "Tasty Tidbit and Small Beer Went Out Looking For Adventure", "The Lusty May", "We Have Come Here Walking, Our Money Is All Spent.", "Deep Thoughts" and "Auntie Jane, All Loud and Clear!"

 In Susato's own words, "I have with great diligence brought together the best, most artful, choicest songs, by artful masters, composed in our mother tongue...to overcome melancholy, to drive away trouble, to lighten heavy spirits, and to

 Venture into 17th-century England, discovering some of the most sing-able tunes of all time.
 For SATB recorders.
 We'll use "The Purcell Collection, Volume II," published by Dolce DOL 121.

 Mona Mann: "Keetman's greatest hits!"
 (Lower Intermediate) Are you curious about elemental music for recorder?
 Come explore the little-known works of Gunild Keetman for recorder ensemble.
 This is some of the most beautiful, modal music of the Orff-Schulwerk, and most people haven't heard of it.
 Spend an evening working through some of Keetman's greatest hits!

 Karen Snowberg: "Loud Band - Cornetts, sackbuts, shawms, dulcians, etc." Courtly shenanigans and soaring sacred compositions for those who enjoy producing more volume than a recorder!

 Todd Wetherwax: Musica Chromatica (Marenzio, Gesualdo, Monteverdi and some English too)

-Pamela Wiese: "Beginner Recorder" We will meet as a group, play through the first few lessons in the "Recorder Guide" and set up schedules for the A and B sessions on Saturday and Sunday.
+Pamela Wiese: "Beginner Recorder" We will meet as a group, play through the first few lessons in the "Recorder Guide" and set up schedules for the A sessions on Saturday and Sunday.